-- The Manager must approve all instances of lone working in advance and such instances will be recorded on the staff rota. - A full risk assessment for lone working is kept up to date and any panned activities deemed to be inappropriate for loan working will be replaced or postponed. - Our insurers have confirmed that our club is covered in situations when only one member of staff is on duty. - There will always be another person on site who can be summoned in case of emergencies This will be a member of Wycliffe School staff at Wycliffe or a member of the admin or animal welfare team at Slimbridge all of whom have appropriate DBS clearance and most carry photo ID cards.
+- The Manager must approve all instances of lone working in advance and such instances will be recorded on the staff rota. - A full risk assessment for lone working is kept up to date and any panned activities deemed to be inappropriate for loan working will be replaced or postponed. - Our insurers have confirmed that our club is covered in situations when only one member of staff is on duty. - There will always be another person on site who can be summoned in case of emergencies.
+This will be a member of the admin or animal welfare team at Slimbridge or Wickselm House all of whom have appropriate DBS clearance and most carry photo ID cards.